GeorgeOxford/logistic_growth/README.md

 r <- 1.002e-02 # the rate of growth
 K <- 6.00e+10 # the carrying capacity

-A logistic growth model was then produced and mapped onto the same plots as seem in the plot
+A logistic growth model was then produced and mapped onto the same plots as seem in the plot_data_and_model.R file.
+The model was produced using the same parameters and thus showed similar characteristics to the real data.
+However, it develop more slowly with curve taking longer to reach the maximum growth rate.
+This perhaps suggests inaccuracies in the linear models used to estimate the N0, K, and r.